- Off Armageddon Reef

 The original Nimue had been killed in battle against the Gbaba, back in space near Earth.
 This later Nimue is actually a PICA, a Personality-Integrated Cybernetic Avatar – an android into which the memories and personality of the original Nimue had been copied.
 Kau-yung, Shan-wei, and others of their group, realising the possible direction things were going, had smuggled the android onto one of the spaceships, with the hope that she could set Safehold back on the correct path.
 They had programmed the android’s activation for this time.
 A recording of Kau-yung’s voice gives her a briefing.

 Nimue’s Cave has all sorts of high technology equipment.
-She has an intelligent computer called Owl, a skimmer, and surveillance devices called SNARCs (Self-Navigating Autonomous Reconnaisance and Communication platforms).
+She has a computer with an Artificial Intelligence (AI) called Owl, a skimmer, and surveillance devices called SNARCs (Self-Navigating Autonomous Reconnaissance and Communication platforms).

 Humanity at this time has spread throughout the planet, and consists of several nations.
 The Church of God Awaiting exerts its influence across the world.
 The Church has much of the characteristics of the Catholic Church of our world, but with the Archangels – especially Langhorne – taking the place of Christ.
 The clergy form a hierarchy of priests, bishops and archbishops, with the top level being the vicars (corresponding to the cardinals of the Catholic Church) with the Grand Vicar being the titular head of the Church.
 (Priests are however allowed to marry.)
-The Church governs from the Temple in the city of Zion on the continent of Haven.
+The Church governs from the Temple in the city of Zion in North Haven, in the central region between the continents of East and West Haven.
+(The mainland of Safehold consists of the continents of East and West Haven, and Howard.)

 But the leadership of the Church is corrupt, more interested in power than spiritual guidance.
 The Grand Vicar is a mere figurehead.
 The real power is in a group of vicars called the “Group of Four”, the most sinister member being Zhaspar Clyntahn, the Grand Inquisitor.
 The other members are: Zahmsyn Trynair, the Chancellor; Rhobair Duchairn, the Treasurer; and Allayn Maigwair, Captain General of the Church’s armed forces.